5 Ways to Overcome the "After Special Occasion Blahs"

 Kori Ellis, in her article entitled "6 Ways To Pamper Yourself," states that pampering is an excellent way to combat stress, recharge your batteries, and overcome the blahs.
 Ellis goes on to say that "pampering yourself and enjoying some 'me time' are essential for your mental health and happiness."

 Pamper means to indulge with every attention, comfort, and kindness.
 The Bible instructs us to "Love your neighbor as yourself" (Matt.
 22:39, New International Version).
 It stands to reason that if you do not treat yourself with attention, comfort, and kindness you will not fully understand how to treat others with attention, comfort, and kindness.
 Pampering is one way to show love for yourself.
 In so doing, you will be truly able to love others.
-Treating yourself with kindness, pampering yourself, is a good way to overcome the special occasion blahs.
+Treating yourself with kindness, pampering yourself, is a good way to overcome the "after special occasion blahs".

 Pampering yourself and enjoying some 'me time' are essential for your mental health and happiness.— Kori Ellis